 Needfire Grove, MD – Brigid & Merlin

-Coven of Athena, RI – Megan & Theitic
+Coven of Athena, RI – Eowyn & Theitic

 Coven of the Crossroads, RI – Sparrow & Theitic